For George, a North Carolina resident now in his mid-60s, quitting marijuana was no problem.

-So, a drug can cause dependence but not abuse, as is the case for some people prescribed opiate painkillers.
-Or, a drug can cause no withdrawal at all, as in the case for cocaine, but still be quite risky for abuse.
+So a drug can cause dependence but not abuse, as is the case for some people prescribed opiate painkillers.
+Or a drug can cause no withdrawal at all, as in the case of cocaine, but still be quite risky for abuse.

 Although not nearly as extreme as heroin or alcohol withdrawal, quitting marijuana does appear to cause withdrawal symptoms in heavy, frequent users.